Smoking in India: Prevalence

-There are approximately 120 million smokers in India.
-According to the World Health Organization (WHO), India is home to 12% of the world’s smokers.
+There are approximately 130 million smokers in India.
+Around 267 million individuals (aged 15 and above) in India, accounting for 29% of all adults, were reported as tobacco consumers based on the Global Adult Tobacco Survey India conducted during 2016–17.
+According to the World Health Organization (WHO), India is home to 12% of the world's smokers.
 More than 1 million die each year due to tobacco in India.
-According to a 2002 WHO estimate, 25% of adult males in India smoke.
-Among adult females, the figure is much lower at between 13–15%.
-About 13.5% of students below the age of 16 were current tobacco users and 9.3% were former tobacco users and three fourths of students in India have never tried any form of tobacco.
+According to 2002 WHO estimates, 25% of adult males in India smoke.
+Among adult females, the figure is much lower at between 13 and 15%.
+About 13.5% of students below the age of 16 were current tobacco users and 9.3% were former tobacco users and three-quarters of students in India have never tried any form of tobacco.
 Smokeless tobacco is more prevalent than cigarettes or bidis in India.

 According to the study, "A Nationally Representative Case-Control Study of Smoking and Death in India", tobacco will be responsible for 1 in 5 of all male deaths and 1 in 20 of all female deaths in the country by 2010.
 This means approximately 1 million Indians would die annually from smoking by 2010.
 According to the Indian Heart Association (IHA), India accounts for 83% of the world's heart disease burden, despite having less than 20% of the world's population.
-The IHA has identified reduction in smoking as a significant target of cardiovascular health prevention efforts.
+The IHA has identified a reduction in smoking as a significant target of cardiovascular health prevention efforts.

 A survey conducted by the International Institute of Population Science and the Ministry of Health and Family Welfare, reveals that 56.6% of people in Kolkata smoke, the highest rate in the country.
-82% of men and 23.5% of women smoke in Kolkata The highest number of beedi smokers are in Uttarakhand.
+82% of men and 23.5% of women smoke in Kolkata The highest number of beedi smokers is in Uttarakhand.
+According to a health ministry report released in 2008, an estimated 100 million individuals, primarily from the impoverished and illiterate segments of the population, are beedi smokers.
+The report further indicates that smoking beedis has resulted in 200,000 deaths caused by tuberculosis.